Siege of Gaza City: 4 November

 On 4 November, Israeli forces bombed the UN-run al-Fakhoora school in Jabalia refugee camp, which had been sheltering displaced people, killing at least 15 people and wounding 54, mostly women and children.
 Israel had also targeted solar panels and generators, including solar panels on top of hospitals.
 These were the only source of electricity in Gaza since Israel imposed a total blockade on the Gaza Strip on 9 October.
-The Israeli army had bombed the Ali bin Abi Talib and Al-Istijabah mosques in al-Sabra neighborhood.
-Hamas' Al-Qassam Brigades said that their fighters have killed 5 more Israeli soldiers in a building northwest of Gaza City, after attacking the force with machine guns and bombs.
-Al-Qassam Brigades have stated that they are fighting on multiple fronts, including northwest of Gaza City, south of Gaza City, in Beit Hanoun and northeastern Gaza Strip.
-Hamas fighters have destroyed 24 Israeli military vehicles, including a tank, an armoured personnel carrier, and a bulldozer with anti-armour weapons, notably 105mm Al-Yassin rocket-propelled grenades in the past two days.
+The Israeli army had bombed the Ali bin Abi Talib and al-Istijabah mosques in al-Sabra neighborhood.
+Hamas' al-Qassam Brigades said that their fighters have killed 5 more Israeli soldiers in a building northwest of Gaza City, after attacking the force with machine guns and bombs.
+Al-Qassam Brigades have stated that they are fighting on multiple fronts, including northwest of Gaza City, south of Gaza City, in Beit Hanoun and the northeastern Gaza Strip.
+Hamas fighters have destroyed 24 Israeli military vehicles, including a tank, an armoured personnel carrier, and a bulldozer with anti-armour weapons, notably 105mm al-Yassin rocket-propelled grenades in the past two days.

 5 November

-On 5 November, the Israel Defense Forces bombed al-Maghazi refugee camp in central Gaza, killing at least 30 to 51 people, mostly women and children.
+On 5 November, the Israel Defense Forces (IDF) bombed al-Maghazi refugee camp in central Gaza, killing at least 30 to 51 people, mostly women and children.
 The Israeli bombing destroyed the Sam'an family's home in the refugee camp and caused severe damage to neighboring homes and infrastructure.

-IDF released footage of fighting near the Hamad Hospital (Sheikh Hamad bin Khalifa al-Thani Hospital for Rehabilitation and Prosthetics), including Hamas fighters firing from the hospital and using tunnels near the hospital building.
-Daniel Hagari, the head of the IDF Spokesperson's Unit, said in a statement that Israel had fully surrounded Gaza City; "Israeli media" indicated that the IDF was going to enter the city itself in two days.
+The IDF released footage of fighting near the Hamad Hospital (officially the Sheikh Hamad bin Khalifa al-Thani Hospital for Rehabilitation and Prosthetics), including Hamas fighters firing from the hospital and using tunnels near the hospital building.
+Daniel Hagari, the head of the IDF Spokesperson's Unit, said in a statement that Israel had fully surrounded Gaza City; Israeli media indicated that the IDF was going to enter the city itself in two days.
 Communication outages were also reported in Gaza due to the fighting.

 7 November

-On 7 November, Israel claimed to have reached the "heart of Gaza City," however there is no evidence or indication on the ground that Israeli forces pushed further into the city.
+On 7 November, Israel said it have reached the "heart of Gaza City", however there is no evidence or indication on the ground that Israeli forces pushed further into the city.
 Hamas announced that its fighters were inflicting heavy losses and damage on advancing Israeli forces.
-Benjamin Netanyahu suggested a plan for Israel to be responsible for Gaza's overall security for an "indefinite period" after the war, although this was opposed by the United States.
-US President Joe Biden argued that "a reoccupation by Israeli forces of Gaza is not the right thing to do."
+Prime Minister Benjamin Netanyahu suggested a plan for Israel to be responsible for Gaza's overall security for an "indefinite period" after the war, although this was opposed by the United States.
+U.S. President Joe Biden argued that "a reoccupation by Israeli forces of Gaza is not the right thing to do".